jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/_distributetopayoutsplitsof.md

 ```

 * Arguments:
+  * `_projectId` is the ID of the project for which payout splits are being distributed.
   * `_fundingCycle` is the [`JBFundingCycle`](../../../../data-structures/jbfundingcycle.md) during which the distribution is being made.
   * `_amount` is the total amount being distributed.
   * `_memo` is a memo to pass along to the emitted events.